Finally, a strategy that employees can use to enhance their careers and companies can use to increase workforce agility.

 It's easy to find career advice.
 It's much more difficult to find relevant career advice that works in times of calm and in times of change.
 How can you self-identify the actions that will make you more valuable in your current job and in your industry?
 How do you improve the employee-supervisor relationship to identify what gets in the way of producing more valued outputs and overcome those obstacles?

 Career enhancement is the achievement of a career desire.
 It could be a promotion, or a raise, or a bonus, or a career change.
 It could also be getting a new job or starting or enlarging your own company.
 Sometimes it's just getting making your current job more enjoyable.
 What is the strategy to enhance your career?

-You can get started on your journey today for only $19.
+You can get started on your journey today for only US$ 19.95.

 That means, for a little more than one hour's minimum wage pay you can learn what it will take to maximize your wage and career prospects.
 We'd call that a bargain.

 We completely understand.
 We like to read a little before We purchase books.
-And with this book being a bit unusual, We're happy to show you a few chapters to let you get the look and the feel of the book.
+And with this VidBook being a bit unusual, We're happy to show you a few chapters to let you experience its look and the feel.
 We hope you enjoy the humor included.

 Copyright © 2020-2021 Torch Solutions Group, LLC - All Rights Reserved.